Looking for books about Mexican culture and history? Check out these picture books about Mexico, from Spanish books to Mexican children’s folklore!

 During WWII, a pilot squadron was created in Mexico — Air Fighter Squadron 201 or the Aztec Eagles — trained by the United States.
 Before they went into combat, they were asked by Mexico’s President for any special requests.
 Angel Borcanegra del Castillo stepped forward.

 He asked for a school to be built in his hometown of Tepozlán, Morelos.
-This is the story of how of that squadron and how the first school in Tepozlán came to be.
+This is the story of how that squadron and how the first school in Tepozlán came to be.
 The book is a little dry, so it would appeal to kids who like nonfiction history fact books on war. [advanced nonfiction picture book, ages 8 and up]

 p.s.
 Related posts: